aleks-py/aleks-py.github.io/_pages/about.md

 &nbsp;

-The U-Net architecture (which we use as a noise detector) is an auto-encoder.
+The U-Net architecture (which we use as a noise detector) is an **autoencoder**.
 Downsampling and upsampling is done with convolutional layers.
 However, because the latent space is lower-dimensional, it’s possible to lose information, meaning that spatial recreation can be imprecise during upsampling.
-To deal with this, U-Net has **skip connections** that provide access to spatial information during downsampling.
+To deal with this, U-Net has **skip connections** that transfer information across the network, bypassing the downsampling and compression.
 {: style="text-align: justify"}

 <figure>